MagedGDEV/CppInsights/README.md

 - p4: Passes values for all parameters, overriding all defaults.

 > [!CAUTION]
-> While default values are powerful, they can lead to ambiguity when combined with overloaded constructors.
-Let’s explore an example of such ambiguity:
+> While default values in constructors are powerful, they can lead to ambiguity when combined with overloaded constructors.
+Let’s explore an example of such ambiguity

 ### Ambiguity Example